thomasgillanscott/oneconsultation-docs/setup-steps.md

  - 13.94.146.220
  - 40.71.84.17
  - 13.92.129.46

+and to ensure that web-browser clients can use the following outbound ports in order to establish an audio/video call session:

+ - TCP 33000–39999  (H.323 (Q.931/H.245 signaling))
+ - TCP/UDP 40000–49999 (RTP/RTCP/RDP/DTLS/RTMP/STUN/TURN)

 These are worldwide nodes to ensure that wherever users connect to the service from, they are routed to the most appropriate local node for the best audio & video experience.